martiserra99/formity-old/README.md

 # formity

-Create dynamic react forms with just a json.
+Create dynamic React forms with just a json.

 ## ❯ Install